When Did The French Manicure Get So Skinny?

 Here's where I think I went a little off: When my artist asked if I wanted my length taken down, I said we could keep it as is.
 But my natural nails are pretty long.
 If I had a do-over, I would ask for shortened nails — so the free edge doesn't extend past my finger — and rounded in shape.

 As for the tip, I went for classic white.
-However, you can do any color you want.
-Both Julie and Glass say that their favorite iteration of the design is a micro French with a black tip instead of a white.
+However, you can do any colour you want.
+Both Julie and Glass say that their favourite iteration of the design is a micro French with a black tip instead of a white.
 Next time, I might do a dark brown.

 Advertisement